Vasavi College of Engineering: Other academic activities

 The Department of Civil Engineering has signed a Memorandum of Understanding with SatNav (Satyam Navigation), a GIS company promoted by Satyam Computer Services Limited.

 The college offers a Java EE program as a value-added course.
 Another MoU was signed between Vasavi College of Engineering and Pramati Technologies in 2002.
 The J2EE Program at Vasavi College of Engineering started with the assistance of Pramati Technologies through the Education and Training Partnership initiative.
 Since then 200 students have been trained in Java technologies.

 Students help organize and run the technical festival of the college, which is known as Acumen.
 Papers are invited from across the country.
 The festival spans 1– 2 days.

 The college has a CSI student chapter, which is a team of six final year students elected every year by the Computer Science department, which conducts seminars and workshops related to the latest technologies.

 Rankings

-The National Institutional Ranking Framework (NIRF) ranked it 187 among engineering colleges in 2020.
+The National Institutional Ranking Framework (NIRF) ranked the university between 201-300 in the engineering rankings in 2024.